rouge-ruby/rouge/README.md

 best to answer any questions you have and sometimes the best way to do that is with actual code.

+If your language is internal or obscure, or it is taking far too long to merge into baseline Rouge, you can very easily write a plugin for language support.
+Check out our [plugin example repository][plugin-example] for a good starting point.

+[plugin-example]: https://github.com/rouge-ruby/rouge-plugin-example "Rouge Plugin Example"

 ### Testing Rouge

 Once you've cloned the repository from GitHub, you can test the core of Rouge